shiveshc/NIDDL/README.md

 Installation should take ~10 minutes.

 # Additional system requirements
 Model training using GPUs is much faster and thus preferred.
 To be able to use GPUs, suitable NVIDIA drivers and CUDA libraries must be installed.
-Additional instructions on setting up tensorflow-gpu can be found at <a href = "https://www.tensorflow.org/install/gpu#Software_requirements">Software requirements</a> and <a href = "https://www.tensorflow.org/install/gpu#windows_setup">Windows setup</a>.

-For tensorflow 1.6.0 currently setup in venv, CUDA v9.0 and `cudnn-9.0-windows10-x64-v7.6.4.38` downloaded from <a href= "https://developer.nvidia.com/rdp/cudnn-archive">cudnn archives</a> works for Windows 10 64-bit.
+Please make sure your CUDA versions are compatible with Pytorch 2.0.1.

 # Train on new dataset
 1. Follow instructions in `example.ipynb`.